 As we drafted the Global Network solution, our AWS partners recommended we leverage Managed Prefix Lists (MPLs) instead of directly referencing CIDRs.
 Indeed, because the CIDR blocks associated with each IPAM pool may evolve over time, we created MPLs for the Global and Segment pool CIDRs.
 This way, route tables, security groups, etc. can reference these lists instead of the actual CIDR blocks.
 This is quite advantageous because as CIDRs within the MPL change, any resource referencing the list will immediately be updated!
 Considering IPAM pools don’t require CIDR block allocations to be contiguous, MPLs help keeping our Terraform codebase DRY and less error-prone.

-One drawback to keep in mind is that you need to specify a maximum size, representing the maximum number of CIDRs the MPL can contain.
+, representing the maximum number of CIDRs the MPL can contain.
 This maximum size is what counts against resource quotas when using MPLs within your resources.
 This excerpt from the VPC quotas documentation explains this well:

 […] if you create a prefix list with 20 maximum entries and you reference that prefix list in a security group rule, this counts as 20 security group rules.